Brahman mahasangh members destroy Chinese products in Pune

-Pune, Jun 8 (PTI)Amid the Sino-India border standoff, members of an organisation on Monday destroyed Chinese products, including smartphones, and called for a ban on import of items from the neighbouring country.
-Members of the Akhi Bhartiya Brahman Mahasangh gathered at the Sawarkar Smarak on Karve Road and destroyed smartphones and other items presumably manufactured by Chinese companies by banging them on the road.
+(Eds: Repeating after correction in 2nd para) Pune, Jun 8 (PTI)Amid the Sino-India border standoff, members of an organisation on Monday destroyed Chinese products, including smartphones, and called for a ban on import of items from the neighbouring country.
+Members of the Akhil (rpt Akhil) Bhartiya Brahman Mahasangh gathered at the Savarkar Smarak on Karve Road and destroyed smartphones and other items presumably manufactured by Chinese companies by banging them on the road.

 They also threw Chinese flag on the ground during the protest.
 Anand Dave, a key member of the Pune-based outfit, said China "systematically" spread the COVID-19 infection across the world and this has been universally accepted.